 - 3.169.
-As identified above in the 'Decision-making' section, we propose that the decision-maker on the relocation programme should be the same as the decision-maker for the LAP that is, the adaptation committee or Māori decision-making body.
-However, the adaptation committee will not be the appropriate body to carry out all the planned relocation implementation functions.
-These functions will need to be carried out by a range of different entities (eg, infrastructure providers, Land Information New Zealand (LINZ), territorial authorities, and regional councils).
-The relocation programme will need to clearly assign roles and responsibilities for all actions.
-This assigning of responsibilities should be based on agreement with the relevant parties.
-It should be binding and have enforceable statutory weight. - 3.170.
 The relocation programme will authorise the powers and processes to achieve relocation.
 Notably, these will include the ability to change land ownership through the acquisition of land relocated from and the cancelling of titles to land, the ability to control and change uses of land (both in the lead-up to relocation and once relocation has occurred), and the payment of compensation and support to affected people.
 For these reasons, the Crown (ie, the responsible Minister or senior ministry officials) will need to approve the relocation programme.
-The relocation programme can then begin, and the necessary powers will flow from the Crown to the relevant agencies implementing relocation. - 3.171.
-We recommend that, once a relocation programme is prepared, the implementation of the programme is overseen by a Crown entity that can coordinate the different central government, local government, and private sector providers with responsibilities. - 3.172.
+The relocation programme can then begin, and the necessary powers will flow from the Crown to the relevant agencies implementing relocation. - 3.170.
+We recommend that, once a relocation programme is prepared, the implementation of the programme is overseen by a Crown entity that can coordinate the different central government, local government, and private sector providers with responsibilities. - 3.171.
 Implementing the relocation programme will be a significant responsibility that lends itself to a centralised agency.
-As well as coordinating the full range of actors within the system, there will be a requirement to oversee the full range of activities required to implement relocation, such as paying Crown and other funds to individuals involved, acquiring properties, undertaking building relocation and demolition, disconnecting and creating new connections to services, among a long list of other actions. - 3.173.
+As well as coordinating the full range of actors within the system, there will be a requirement to oversee the full range of activities required to implement relocation, such as paying Crown and other funds to individuals involved, acquiring properties, undertaking building relocation and demolition, disconnecting and creating new connections to services, among a long list of other actions. - 3.172.
 Our view is that a local decision-making committee, such as the adaptation committee, is not the right type of body to be responsible for coordinating and overseeing all these actors and actions.
-An operationally focused body, rather than a collaborative decision-making body, is needed to oversee implementation (see chapter 6 for more detail). - 3.174.
+An operationally focused body, rather than a collaborative decision-making body, is needed to oversee implementation (see chapter 6 for more detail). - 3.173.
 We recommend that the Crown entity responsible for implementing the relocation programme be required to report on progress of a relocation programme annually.
 Annual review and reporting will ensure that progress is closely monitored and any issues can be addressed promptly.
 It will also help create transparency for those involved in relocation.
 The relevant ministry should receive the reports, provide support, and intervene if the relocation programme gets off track.